Fifth Annual Community Conversation on Race and Faith and the Kelso Lecture

 3:30 p.m.
 Facilitated Small Group Conversations, Long Hall

 6:00 p.m.
-Community Dinner, Kadel Dining Hall, McNaugher Hall
+Community Dinner, Kadel Dining Room, McNaugher Hall

 Herbert R. Marbury researches the Bible’s textuality—that is how biblical texts come to meaning both in the ancient world and in the contemporary worlds of modern U.S. communities.
 In the ancient world, he focuses on Judah under Persian and Hellenistic imperial domination, which are the societies from which much of the literature of the Hebrew Bible emerged.
 In Pillars of Cloud and Fire: The Politics of Exodus in African American Biblical Interpretation (New York University Press, 2015), he uses cultural studies as a mode of inquiry and builds on the method developed in his first book Imperial Dominion and Priestly Genius (Sopher Press, 2012).
 Pillars of Cloud and Fire recovers trajectories of counter-history in examples of African American biblical interpretation heretofore unexamined by biblical scholars.
 Focusing on figures such as Absalom Jones, David Walker, Zora Neale Hurston, Frances E. W. Harper, Adam Clayton Powell, Martin Luther King Jr., and Albert Cleage, Marbury asks, “What meaning(s) has the exodus story held for successive African American communities in the U.S. from the antebellum period through the era of the Black Power Movement?”